Port Melbourne

 Port Melbourne demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational participation is notably high in the area, with 26.0% of residents currently enrolled in formal education.
+Educational participation is high, with 26.0% of residents currently enrolled in formal education.
 This includes 7.9% in primary education, 6.1% in secondary education, and 6.0% pursuing tertiary education.

 Frequently Asked Questions - Education